-Neopharma opened a new pharmaceutical plant in Abu Dhabi, United Arab Emirates, in July 2003.
-The plant then entered a three month period of testing and validation before entering its full production schedule for 45 different types of medicines, in early November 2003.
+Neopharma opened a pharmaceutical plant in Abu Dhabi, United Arab Emirates, in July 2003.
+The plant then entered a three-month period of testing and validation before entering its full production schedule for 45 different types of medicines in early November 2003.

-The plant, which covers 17,000 square metres, was designed and constructed on a modular concept, consisting of five separate buildings for antibiotics production, general production, research and development, formulation and QC/QA.
+It also covers 51,000m², designed and constructed on a modular concept, consisting of five separate buildings for antibiotics production, two independent production blocks, a research and development centre, testing labs, and formulation and QC/QA units.

 Neopharma broke ground for a large scale expansion in October 2009.
 The expansion facilitates the production of more than 300 varieties of drugs and allows Neopharma to establish a range of over-the-counter medicines of its own brand and nutraceuticals in the UAE.